kai-lim/LondonGeneticsNetwork/feedback.md

 * It covered a lot and nice to see how things can build on each other with the exercises
 * Very clear and didn't get bored
 * Really good content
 * Great presentation.
 Really like the dynamic way you work guys.
 The main instructor and the helpers.
-Thank you!
 * Everything was explained clearly.
 Instructors did a good job of making sure everyone was following.
 * Great workshop, really useful and will make sure to use it a lot in the future
 * The content and methodology are beginner friendly